 - Flowcharts.
 It is advisable to review certain flowcharts in order to ensure suitable correspondence with the text descriptions making it easier to interpret how said charts unfold.
-The review should consider the following areas: - The development of the text process must constitute a means for supporting and clarifying the implementation of the process in the form of a flowchart (which shall comprise the main benchmark for avoiding redundant information). - The flowcharts relating to sub-processes must be identified with various names (provided that the processes are formed by various sub-processes). - In order to give greater clarity to the interpretation, the names of outputs must be reviewed to specify their content and avoid generalised names such as "record".
-For instance, one major output is the plan of actions for improvement, which may or may not be compiled in the form of a "record". - Centre process map.
+The review should consider the following areas: - The development of the text process must constitute a means for supporting and clarifying the implementation of the process in the form of a flowchart (which shall comprise the main benchmark for avoiding redundant information). - The flowcharts relating to sub-processes must be identified with various names (provided that the processes are formed by various sub-processes). - Centre process map.
 It is advisable to include a map linking the various IQAS processes.
 This would provide a system overview and interdependence between processes that would be highly useful for achieving coordinated improvements to the IQAS. - Documentation.
-It is advisable to review or include, if applicable, the documentation review check system (review background, clarity of current validated review, the person approving reviews, the place where documentation may be accessed and a check on authorisation for amending documentation, etc.). - Distribution of competences and responsibilities.
-In order to ensure smooth implementation of the IQAS it is necessary to distribute competences and responsibilities for the various processes in the system.
-According to the IQAS model designed, the Dean's Team is the only body in charge of all processes set by the centre.
-It is recommendable to distinguish the body in charge of executing specific processes from the body in charge of management; otherwise, there is a major risk of the centre's management team becoming overwhelmed, thereby risking the effectiveness of the IQAS.
+It is advisable to review or include, if applicable, the documentation review check system (review background, clarity of current validated review, the person approving reviews, the place where documentation may be accessed and a check on authorisation for amending documentation, etc.). - Body in charge.
+With a view to implementation of the IQAS, it is advisable to specify one sole body in charge of each process, clearly stating who is responsible for the full process, its efficiency and effectiveness, and continuous improvement. - Distribution of competences and responsibilities.
+In order to ensure smooth implementation of the IQAS, it is suggested to distribute the ownership of each process over the various system processes so as not to be exclusively incumbent on the Permanent Committee or the management team.
+If not, there is a major likelihood that these bodies will become overwhelmed, thereby risking the effectiveness of the IQAS. - Rendering of accounts.
+Lastly, it is advisable to place greater emphasis on the rendering of accounts.
+As well as a report on results, the centre should compare results with goals and lay out proposals for improvement accordingly.